 Besides conveying status messages, the on screen display system may also be used as a means of controlling the operation of the unit.
 To operate the control system, always start by pressing SELECT (B) on the remote to bring up the Main Menu.
 (Figure #1).
-Then, use the up/down navigational arrow keys and $\blacktriangledown$ To move the cursor.
-Press SELECT (13) to choose a menu, and then use the left/right navigational arrow that current option.
+Then, use the up/down navigational arrow keys and \checkmark To move the cursor.
+Press SELECT (3) to choose a menu, and then use the left/right navigational arrow keys ◀ and ▶ ♠ to view the choices in that current option.
 Finally, when the desired choice appears, press SELECT 13 to enter the choice and return to the MAIN MENU.
-To exit from the Menu Control System, press \(\nsigma\) until the on screen > cursor is pointing to MENU OFF and press SELECT 13.
+To exit from the Menu Control System, press ▼ until the on screen > cursor is pointing to MENU OFF and press SELECT 13.

-The following functions of the AVR 70 may be controlled through the Menu Control System:
+The following functions of the AVR80II may be controlled through the Menu Control System:

-INPUT SELECTION: After reaching the INPUT SELECTOR menu (Figure #11), use the arrow keys on the remote 10 to select the desired input.
+INPUT SELECTION: After reaching the INPUT SELECTOR menu (Figure #13), use the arrow keys on the remote to select the desired input.
 Remember that when a split listening session is desired, select the VIDEO source first, followed by the AUDIO source.
+To use the Tape Monitor, press the down arrow button ▼ to move the on-screen cursor.
+Use the ◀ and ▶ arrow buttons to turn the Tape Monitor On or Off.